ucsb-cs56-projects/cs56-scrapers-ucsb-curriculum/README.md

 # cs56-scrapers-ucsb-curriculum

-This is a prototype (incomplete) for an object for screen scraping the Curriculum Search page.
+This is a prototype (incomplete) for an object for screen scraping the Curriculum Search page at this link: https://my.sa.ucsb.edu/public/curriculum/coursesearch.aspx

 The long term goal is to be add UCSB Courses directly into a Calendar program (e.g. iCal or Google Calendar).
 The classes in this package are a first step towards that long-term goal.